JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 ### [Compilation of functions](@id tracing)

-The step where we included Example.jl in the sysimage meant that loading Example is now pretty much instant (the package is already loaded when Julia starts).
+The step where we included Example.jl in the sysimage meant that loading Example.jl is now pretty much instant (the package is already loaded when Julia starts).
 However, functions inside Example.jl still need to be compiled when executed for the first time.
 One way we can see this is by using the `--trace-compile=stderr` flag which outputs a "precompile statement" every time Julia compiles a function.
 Running the `hello` function inside Example.jl we can see that it needs to be compiled (it shows the function `Example.hello` was compiled for the input type `String`.